hillkim7/nucleo-F401RE_MBI5026/README.md

 * Keil MDK-ARM 5.24.1

 ### Implementing timing diagram
 The timing domain consists of CLK, SDI, LE and OE pulses.
 To make it simple CLK, SDI and LE pulses are grouped together with a same clock width.
-The range of remain OE pulse is treated as three clock width of SDI so that total clocks are 20.
+The range of remain OE pulse is treated as three clock width of SDI so that total number of clocks are 20.
 ![timing diagram design](timing_diagram_design.png)

-There are two frequencies:
+There are two frequencies in the diagram:
   - T1: data shift frequency
   - T2: parallel output frequency (T1 * 20)